jarun/nnn/plugins/README.md

 Don't forget to fork in the background to avoid blocking `nnn`.

 Note that `nnn` does not watch the hovered file and update the path if it's modified while under preview.
+Press <kbd>^L</kbd> to update the preview without changing the hovered entry.

 #### Examples
 There are many plugins provided by `nnn` which can be used as examples.
 Here are a few simple selected examples.